Goby56/Hyper-Explosions/README.md

 # Hyper-Explosions

 ## Overview
-Bomb drops then it goes booooom!
+The Bomb drops then it goes booooom!

 Contributors:
 - Superkat32 (Former author)